Boat Trip (film)

-Boat Trip is a 2002 American romantic comedy film directed by Mort Nathan in his feature film directorial debut and starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, Roselyn Sánchez, and Roger Moore.
-The film was released in the United States on March 21, 2003, and was both a commercial failure and panned by critics.
+Boat Trip is a 2002 romantic comedy film directed by Mort Nathan in his feature film directorial debut and starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, Roselyn Sánchez, and Roger Moore, with Lin Shaye and both then-unknown Thomas Lennon and Will Ferrell playing minor roles.
+The film is a story of two best friends who look for the best girl in a cruise ship.
+It’s an international co-production between the United States and Germany.